merative/acd-containers/src/pages/clouddocs/annotator_concept_value.md

 ### Dependencies

-Concept Detection must run prior to Concept Value in your {{site.data.keyword.wh-acd_short}} flow to function properly.
+Concept Detection must run prior to Concept Value in your IBM Clinical Data Annotator flow to function properly.